 Today is the 25th anniversary of the first airstrikes of Operation Desert Storm, the “oh, it’s just one play on the slots–what could go wrong?” of America’s full-blown

 gambling addiction to blowing things up in the Middle East.
-Thanks to YouTube, you kids out there can relive it as it happened…or, at least, “as it happened” to Americans watching from their nice, quiet living rooms:
+Thanks to YouTube, you kids out there can relive it as it happened, at least “as it happened” to Americans watching from their sofas:

-Of course, that’s not really the kind of thing you can ignore.
-Admittedly, America’s current struggles with respect to the greater Middle East have roots that go back earlier than the Gulf War–arming the Afghan Mujahideen turned out to be a pretty bad idea, for example, and the less said about America’s repeated interference in Iran the better–but consider that the United States hasn’t left the nation of Iraq alone for so much as a solid month since 1991.
-We started off low-key–just an embargo and some sanctions that killed a few hundred thousand people, maybe the occasional airstrike or ten–but after 9/11 we came back with a real vengeance (literally).
-The Gulf War put Saddam in America’s crosshairs, it established America as the protector of the Gulf states, and it put American troops in Saudi Arabia to the consternation of at least one budding international terrorist.
-It made CNN famous (that’s bad, in hindsight), made Dick Cheney popular (very bad), and brought us the fiction that is “smart bombs,” so we could pretend that American weapons don’t kill innocent bystanders anymore (doubleplus bad).
+Of course, it did kick off 25 years of American fun and games in the Middle East.
+Admittedly, America’s current struggles with respect to that part of the world have roots that go back earlier than the Gulf War–arming the Afghan Mujahideen, for example, and backing Saddam as he was gassing those Iranians, for another–consider that the United States hasn’t left the nation of Iraq alone for so much as a solid month since 1991.
+We started off low-key, just an embargo and some sanctions that killed a few hundred thousand people, maybe the occasional airstrike or ten, but after 9/11 we came back with a real vengeance (literally).
+The Gulf War put Saddam in America’s crosshairs, it established America as the protector of the Gulf states, and it put American troops in Saudi Arabia, which was apparently aggravating to certain people.
+It made CNN famous (that’s bad, in hindsight), made Dick Cheney popular (that’s bad), and brought us “smart bombs,” so we could pretend that American weapons don’t kill innocent bystanders anymore (that’s also bad).